"Romeo and Juliet" and the Old Religion: Hidden Alchemy Shakespeare

 A friend sent me an article called “Romeo and Juliet In A Nutshell” by Joseph Pearce for Crisis Magazine, a publication associated with the Catholic Church, and he asked my opinion.
 Mr. Pearce got a few things right- that Romeo & Juliet is a play about lust, not romance or love, and it's about the inevitable punishment of that lust.

-This is a short companion article to my 3-hour podcast episode that goes through R & J scene by scene.
-This essay delivers the gist of what’s hidden in the play, but without most of the details in the text, which are many and quite shocking.
+This is a brief companion essay to my 3-hour podcast episode that goes through R&J scene by scene.
+This essay delivers the gist of what’s hiding in the play, but without most of the incriminating details from the text, some of which are quite shocking.
 For that you’ll have to listen to the podcast.
-This essay is the 7 minute shortcut.
+This essay is the shortcut, with just enough examples to hopefully prove my case.
+Romance and doomed love are a masterful misdirection, even a ruse to hide a ritual practiced openly centuries ago, but must remain hidden in the modern, Catholic Verona of the play.
+Remarkably, it also stays hidden from the audience watching the play.

-Pearce: “However, he [Friar] is told by the Prince at the end of the play [as Juliet and Romeo and Paris lie in pools of blood nearby] that “we still have known thee for a holy man”, a judgment which has been borne out, for the most part, by his actions.”
+“However, he [Friar] is told by the Prince at the end of the play that “we still have known thee for a holy man”, a judgment which has been borne out, for the most part, by his actions.”

-But it’s a Shakespeare play, so parallel symbolism is layered on top of layer on top of layer.
-Juliet is also the symbol of a Vestal Virgin, the Roman virgins who tended the eternal flame of the Eternal city, who were punished if they ever violated the vow of chastity they took for the honor of tending the flames.
-The specific punishment was to be buried alive, which is exactly what happens to Juliet.
+It’s a Shakespeare play, so parallel symbolism is layered on top of layer on top of another layer.
+Such that it is suggested that Juliet is also a Vestal Virgin, one of the sacred Roman virgins who were tasked with tending an eternal flame symbolic of the health of ancient Rome.
+The punishment in Rome for a Vestal Virgin should she violated her vow of chastity was to be buried alive, which is exactly what happens to Juliet.

-The clue here is that Juliet is told by Romeo to “cast off her vestal livery”.
-Livery being a common Elizabethan term meaning “distinctive dress worn by the members of a particular group”.
+Romeo tells Juliet to “cast off her vestal livery”.
+Livery is an Elizabethan term meaning “distinctive dress worn by the members of a particular group”.

 “Vestal livery” are ‘Vestments - liturgical garments’.
-Romeo would have her cast off her Vestal promise of chastity, in a famous bit of dialogue:
+Romeo would have her cast off her Vestal garment of chastity in this famous bit of dialogue (Act 2 Scene 2)

 “But, soft! what light through yonder window breaks?